simongravelle/lammps-input-files/GO-nanoparticle/README.md

 ### Description

 The simulation consists of a single graphene oxide particle with a few water molecules.
 The initial GO nanoparticle has been generated using [make graphitics](https://github.com/velocirobbie/make-graphitics).
+This [video](https://www.youtube.com/watch?v=5DaTJFEyUmI) has been made with this script.

 ### How to

 Run the input.lammps file using LAMMPS, and visualise the 'dump' output using VMD.
 If you are new to LAMMPS and VMD, you can find [tutorials and instructions here](https://lammpstutorials.github.io/).

-### Output
+### Find LAMMPS tutorial

-This [video](https://www.youtube.com/watch?v=5DaTJFEyUmI) has been made with this script.
+If you are new to LAMMPS, you can find [tutorials and instructions here](https://lammpstutorials.github.io/).

 ### Contact

 Feel free to contact me by email if you have inquiries.
 You can find contact details on my [personal page](https://simongravelle.github.io/).